Julan76/ng5ExampleOpenDataLille/README.md

 https://developers.google.com/maps/documentation/javascript/get-api-key?hl=Fr

-Juste create a constants.ts file at the roots and replace "your_key" by the right value:
+Juste create a constants.ts file at the roots of the project and replace "your_key" by the right value:

 export class Constants {
   public static get API_KEY(): string { return "your_key" }